aPixelInSpace/F-a-maze-ing/README.md

 # F-a-maze-ing
 A simple maze generator made with F#

 Currently only a text output is supported.
 See examples with a [Rectangular](https://apixelinspace.github.io/F-a-maze-ing/RectangularMaze.html) and a [Triangular](https://apixelinspace.github.io/F-a-maze-ing/TriangularMaze.html) mazes.
+Theses examples dot not display correctly on mobile for now.

 ## Usage
 ```